wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 Use the Rancher UI to deploy the `downstream-cluster-fleet.yaml` file to both `hangar-bay` and `radar-station` clusters.

-## Setup Hosted Domain Names
+## Set Up Hosted Domain Names

-Use the terminal provided by the Rancher UI in your local cluster and perform the following steps:

-Annotate the downstream clusters to specify their hosted domain for certificate creation:
+Using the terminal provided by the Rancher UI in your local cluster, annotate the downstream clusters to specify their hosted domain for certificate creation:

 ```bash
 kubectl annotate cluster.provisioning.cattle.io -n fleet-default hangar-bay "hosted-domain=dna-42.com"